 Day 2 — First trekking day

 Breakfast at the hotel.
-Full-day guided trek in one of the area's finest valleys — route chosen that morning.
+Full-day guided trek in one of the area's finest valleys — route chosen that morning based on weather and conditions.
 Picnic lunch on the trail.
 Return to Kazbegi in the late afternoon.
 Optional khinkali masterclass with local hosts in the evening.

 Day 3 — Second trekking day

 Breakfast at the hotel.
 Second full-day trek in an alternative valley — different terrain, different views, different character.
+Picnic lunch on the trail.
 Optional horse riding in the afternoon.
 Free evening at Rooms Hotel Kazbegi.

-A shorter morning trek or a relaxed start, depending on flight times.
+A lighter final morning — a short walk, a last breakfast with views of Mkinvartsveri, or simply time to sit before the road.
 Transfer back toward Tbilisi.
 Optional Saguramo wine stop on the way down if not done on arrival.
 Airport drop-off.

 Few mountain regions in Europe or Asia combine alpine scenery, ancient history, and living mountain culture the way Kazbegi does.
 You can spend a morning walking ridgelines beneath a 5,054-metre peak, an afternoon eating khinkali at a family table, and an evening watching the light change on the Chaukhi Massif — all within the same valley.